 (2) The convenor of a pre-hearing conference may allow a person to attend the conference if the convenor considers that the person is significant in the child’s life.

-15. Participation using video link, audio link, etc.
+15. Participation using video link, audio link etc.

 The convenor of a pre-hearing conference must, if directed by the Court to do so, and may, in any other case, allow a person who is unable to attend the pre-hearing conference in person to participate in the conference by means of video link, audio link or other electronic means.